SciML/Integrals.jl/README.md

 ## Differentiability

 Quadrature.jl is a fully differentiable quadrature library.
-Thus it adds the ability to perform automatic differentiation over any of the libraries that it calls.
+Thus, it adds the ability to perform automatic differentiation over any of the libraries that it calls.
 It integrates with ForwardDiff.jl for forward-mode automatic differentiation and Zygote.jl for reverse-mode automatic differentiation.
 For example: